Gili Raanan

 Gili Raanan (גילי רענן; born 1969) is an Israeli venture capitalist and former founder of multiple software companies.
 Raanan started Sanctum in 1997, the company that created the Web application firewall AppShield and the web application penetration testing software AppScan.
 He later started NLayers which was acquired by EMC Corporation.
 He was a general partner at Sequoia Capital, the founder of Cyberstarts, and board member at Wiz, Adallom, Onavo, and Moovit, Snaptu.

 Biography

 Gili Raanan was born in Kfar Saba, Israel.
 He served in Unit 8200 for ten years.
+He received IDF Innovation Award (1992) and Israel Defense Presidential Prize (1996).

-He earned a Bachelor of Computer Science In 2002 from the Tel Aviv University, he received a Master of Business Administration degree from the Recanati School of the Tel Aviv University.
+He earned a bachelor's degree in Computer Science from Tel Aviv University in 2002 and a Master of Business Administration degree from the University's Recanati Graduate School of Business Administration.

 Business career

 Raanan started Sanctum in 1997, and created AppShield, a web application firewall and AppScan, a web application penetration testing tool.

 Raanan later started NLayers in 2003 which was acquired by EMC Corporation pioneering the science of Application discovery and understanding.